netdata/netdata/health/guides/README.md

 # Alert Guides

+> This directory contains outdated guides on our alerts, and should be revisited and updated.

 # Review process

 Each guide must pass one technical review and one phrasal/grammatical review.
 Technical reviews will be equally assigned to the senior staff - considering the team's priorities.